handsontable/handsontable/customEditor.md

 We will discuss each of those tasks in detail.

 #### Selecting proper editor for an active cell
-When user selects a cell `EditManager` finds the editor class assigned to this cell, examining the value of `editor` property.
+When user selects a cell `EditorManager` finds the editor class assigned to this cell, examining the value of `editor` property.
 You can define `editor` property globally (for all cells in table), per column (for all cells in column) or for each cell individually.
 For more details see [How cascading configuration works](https://github.com/warpech/jquery-handsontable/wiki/Options#how-does-cascading-configuration-work).

 //TODO: add link to registering editors

-The value of `editor` property can be either a string representing an editor (such as 'text', 'autocomplete', 'checkbox' etc.), or an editor class. `EditManager` will then get an instance of editor class and the first very important thing to remember is:
+The value of `editor` property can be either a string representing an editor (such as 'text', 'autocomplete', 'checkbox' etc.), or an editor class. `EditorManager` will then get an instance of editor class and the first very important thing to remember is:
 **there is always one instance of certain editor class in a single table**, in other words each editor class object **is a singleton** within a single table, which means that it's constructor will be invoked only once per table.
  If you have 3 tables on a page, each table will have its own instance of editor class.
  This has some important implications that you have to consider creating your own editor.

 #### Preparing editor to be displayed
-When `EditManager` obtain editor class instance (editor object) it invokes its `prepare` method.
+When `EditorManager` obtain editor class instance (editor object) it invokes its `prepare` method.
 The `prepare` method sets editor objects properties related to the selected cell, but does not display the editor. `prepare` is called each time user selects a cell.
 In some cases it can be invoked multiple times for the same cell, without changing the selection.

 #### Displaying editor
-When editor is prepared the `EditManager` waits for user event that triggers cell edition.
+When editor is prepared the `EditorManager` waits for user event that triggers cell edition.
 Those events are:

 * pressing <kbd>ENTER</kbd>
 * double clicking cell
 * pressing <kbd>F2</kbd>

-If any of those events is triggered, `EditManager` calls editor's `beginEditing()` method, which should display the editor.
+If any of those events is triggered, `EditorManager` calls editor's `beginEditing()` method, which should display the editor.

 #### Closing editor
-When editor is opened the `EditManager` waits for user event that should end cell edition.
+When editor is opened the `EditorManager` waits for user event that should end cell edition.
 Those events are:

 * clicking on another cell (saves changes)
 * pressing <kbd>ENTER</kbd> (saves changes)